 The Vascular Evidence

-Researchers led by Sophia Mahoney at the University of Colorado Boulder gave old mice fisetin on an intermittent schedule: one week on, two weeks off, then one week on again.
+According to research by Sophia Mahoney and colleagues at the University of Colorado Boulder, old mice were given fisetin on an intermittent schedule: one week on, two weeks off, then one week on again.
 They were testing the idea that senescent cells could be cleared in short bursts rather than with constant dosing.

 The mechanism mattered as much as the result.
 The improvement came with more nitric oxide available in the vessel wall.
 Nitric oxide is the molecule that tells arteries to relax, so more of it means better blood flow.
 The treated mice also showed less oxidative stress, both in the cells generally and in their mitochondria specifically.

 A 2025 follow-up extended the picture to muscle.
 Using the same intermittent approach, fisetin improved physical function and reduced senescence in the skeletal muscle of aging mice.
-The researchers compared it directly to genetic removal of senescent cells and to synthetic senolytic drugs, and fisetin held up reasonably well against both.
+According to the same research team, fisetin was compared directly to genetic removal of senescent cells and to synthetic senolytic drugs, and it held up reasonably well against both.

 So the animal story is fairly consistent.
 Short bursts of fisetin clear senescent cells, lower inflammation, and improve how arteries and muscles work in old mice.